lucas-craig/psu-igem-2024/README.md

 # psu-igem-2024

 ## About this Repo
-This repository contains the files for the ROSA project's conversion software.
+This repository contains the files for the ROSA project's glucose-to-biomarker concentration conversion software.
 Our final goal is for this to be a simple, elegant, and lightweight desktop application that can be used by clinicians as a companion to our physical measurement system.

 Since we're still working on characterization, I have included a spreadsheet of placeholder data to use to experiment with Scipy's imputation tools.
 I will be replacing this with the real data once it becomes available (see roadmap).